March 11, 2017: Saturday, 1st week, Lent

 Some believe it's possible, even necessary, not to affirm Christ's uniqueness to promote interfaith dialogue, but to proclaim Jesus “Lord” proclaims his uniqueness.
 The creed article reads, “I believe in one Lord Jesus Christ.”
 "Though there may be so-called gods..., for us there is one God, the Father [and] one Lord, Jesus Christ, through whom are all things and through whom we exist."
 Paul wrote these words when the Christian faith faced a world dominated by other cults and religions, where it took great courage proclaim Jesus as “the only Lord.”
 The “power of the Spirit” is granted to those who proclaim Jesus Lord in its original meaning.
 Only after you decide to gamble everything on Christ do you experience new certainty and power in your life.

+From the “personage” of Jesus to the “person” of Jesus: This discovery of Jesus as Lord is the innovation and grace God is granting to his Church now.
+By the third century, 'Lord' was no longer understood in its kerygmatic meaning.
 People spoke of “the Lord” Jesus, but it became a name for Christ among others.
 But to say “Jesus Christ is our Lord” is more.
 The Holy Spirit leads us to understand that the proclamation of Jesus as Lord leads us into the knowledge of the risen and living Christ.
 Christ is no longer a personage but a person; no longer merely a set of dogmas and a figure to remember, but a living person always present in the Spirit.
 This knowledge of Jesus as Lord doesn't lead to the neglect of objective, dogmatic, and ecclesial knowledge of Christ but instead revitalizes it.
 “By the Spirit, revealed truth, renewing its youth, as if it were a precious deposit in an excellent vessel, causes the vessel containing it to renew its youth also” (Irenaeus).
 "I invite all Christians, everywhere, right now, to a renewed personal encounter with Christ, or at least an openness to letting him encounter them; do this each day without fail.
 This invitation is meant for you" (Evangelii Gaudium 3).

-• Dt 26:16-19 Moses: “God commands you to observe these commands; do it with your heart and soul.
+- Dt 26:16-19 Moses: “God commands you to observe these commands; do it with your heart and soul.
 You're agreeing to walk in God's ways, and the Lord is agreeing to make you his own and raise you high.”

-• Ps 119:1-2, 4-5, 7-8 "Blessed are they who follow the law of the Lord!"
+- Ps 119:1-2, 4-5, 7-8 "Blessed are they who follow the law of the Lord!"
 I'll give you thanks and keep your statutes.

-• Mt 5:43-48 “You've heard it said, Love your neighbor and hate your enemy, but I say, Love your enemies.
+- Mt 5:43-48 “You've heard it said, Love your neighbor and hate your enemy, but I say, Love your enemies.
 So be perfect, just like your heavenly Father.”

 Reflect

-• Creighton: Reconciliation, staying tuned to others, and keeping my mind and heart on path occurs only if I increase my quiet time with God, so God may quiet my misgivings and feelings of inadequacy and tell me to give thanks for all encounters, to recognize that all time with others is precious and the grace to forgive is from God.
+- Creighton: Reconciliation, staying tuned to others, and keeping my mind and heart on path occurs only if I increase my quiet time with God, so God may quiet my misgivings and feelings of inadequacy and tell me to give thanks for all encounters, to recognize that all time with others is precious and the grace to forgive is from God.
 When I succeed, I can deflect hurt, disappointment, and rejection and recognize something deeper going on.
 My heart extends extraordinary love and understanding that meets no resistance and is extended to others....

-• One Bread, One Body: "Forgiveness is impossible" without God's help, but God offers us the grace.
-The Lord commands us to forgive, even enemiesimmediately, repeatedly, sacrificially, even while we're being crucified or if others keep sinning against us.
+- One Bread, One Body: "Forgiveness is impossible" without God's help, but God offers us the grace.
+The Lord commands us to forgive, even enemies, immediately, repeatedly, sacrificially, even while we're being crucified or if others keep sinning against us.
 God who lives in us will give us the grace to forgive everyone for every sin against us.
 By the power of Christ decide to forgive.

-• Passionist: “Your enemies and persecutors” were Romans who unjustly taxed and oppressed them, but Jesus challenged his disciples to love and to pray for them.
+- Passionist: “Your enemies and persecutors” were Romans who unjustly taxed and oppressed them, but Jesus challenged his disciples to love and to pray for them.
 We can find such love of enemies/forgiveness today, e.g. in the Amy Biehl story.
 When we respond to persecution with love and forgiveness, we become like the Father “who makes his sun rise on the bad and good, and causes rain to fall on the just and the unjust.”

-• DailyScripture.net: "Love and pray for your enemies": God's love can free us from every evil: selfishness, greed, anger, hatred, jealousy, envy....
+- DailyScripture.net: "Love and pray for your enemies": God's love can free us from every evil: selfishness, greed, anger, hatred, jealousy, envy....
 Jesus transforms the old law of justice and mercy with grace and loving-kindness.
 God, whose love embraces everyone, teaches us to seek the greatest good of others, even our enemies.
 Our love must show the same kindness and mercy God shows us, though it's hard when we expect no return.
 Our prayer for them breaks the power of revenge and releases the power of love.
 God gives us power and grace to conquer our hurt, fear, prejudice, and griefs, frees us from malice, hatred, revenge, and resentment, and gives us courage to return evil with good and so bring healing.
 Jesus' command to "be perfect" parallels God's telling Abraham to "be perfect" or "blameless" before God; 'perfect' originally meant 'complete,' 'whole,' 'not lacking in essentials.'
 Another parallel is God's command to Moses and the Israelites: "Be holy, for I am holy."
 God who made us in his image calls us to grow to be like him, to love as he loves, choose to do good, and reject what's contrary to his will.
 God who knows our sinfulness assures us of his love, mercy, and help.
 Holy Spirit, transform so I may walk in the joy and freedom of the Gospel.

 No comments: